Habib-eng/legallenz/README.md

 <h2 id="mobile-app">📱 Mobile App</h2>

-The **DocuThinker** mobile app is built using **React Native** and **Expo**.
+The **LegalLens** mobile app is built using **React Native** and **Expo**.
 It provides a mobile-friendly interface for users to upload documents, generate summaries, and chat with an AI.
 The mobile app integrates with the backend API to provide a seamless experience across devices.

 Currently, it is in development and will be released soon on both the **App Store** and **Google Play Store**.

-Stay tuned for the release of the **DocuThinker** mobile app!
+Stay tuned for the release of the **LegalLens** mobile app!

 Below is a screenshot of the mobile app (in development):